ttreble/CodingProjectProfilePage/README.md

 # Coding Project Profile Page

-The purpose of this project was to show a company my current development skills where I was allowed to use any mobile technologies I desired.
+The purpose of this project was to create a viewable user profile page and an edit user page.

-I decided on using Flutter as I have very little experience with it but I also know that this company actively uses this tech and wants people who are interested in Flutter/Dart.
+I decided on using Flutter as I have very little experience with it and I wanted a way to learn mobile development..

 Total Completion time: 10 hours.